Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Software Defined Vehicles

 \subsection{Industrial landscape}

 Vehicular manufacturers are aware of the necessary changes in thinking.
-The industry, while already aware for the need of such solutions, the transition from the previous mentality of closed source, customized solutions for each model of vehicle towards a more extendable, interoperable, architecture.
-In particular, the Renault, Volvo/Polestar and Volkswagen group seems to be ahead in terms of a more interoperable architecture based on \acp{ecu} interconnected through Ethernet that run Android and well-known versions of chipsets.
+However, the transition from the previous mentality of closed source, customized solutions for each model of vehicle towards a more extendable, interoperable, architecture is far from being over.
+The Renault, Volvo/Polestar and Volkswagen groups seems to be ahead in terms of a more interoperable architecture based on \acp{ecu} interconnected through Ethernet that run Android and well-known versions of chipsets.
 It is however not possible to ignore efforts from other vehicle manufacturers that may be developing equivalent solutions but have not, at the time of this survey, announced their efforts.
-The opacity of the vehicular industry — expected within a competitive market — while partially mitigated through the research of \textit{gray literature}, remains and will remain a threat to any related work, including this work.
+The opacity of the vehicular industry, while expected within a competitive market, it remains and will remain a threat to any related work, including this work.
+To mitigate this threat, research of \textit{gray literature} is essential, targeting not only automakers but their suppliers and open source community initiatives.

+\Cref{fig:soa-sdv-automakers} summarizes the efforts of automakers on adoption the main aspects related to \ac{sdv}, with~\cref{tab:soa-sdv-automakers} providing further detail per associated areas.

+Existing automakers were not agile enough within the development of their vehicular services~\cite{2020-Problem-6}, which lead to the rise of new automakers, such as Tesla, in very software-intensive tasks such as autonomous driving.
+The Tesla company is in fact probably the most well-known example of application of the \ac{sdv} paradigm principles.
+Within its vehicles, the \acp{ecu} — such as the Autopilot Control Unit, the Media Control Unit, and several Body Control Units — are interconnected through Ethernet, and are in a lower number than the usual within vehicles up to that point.
+This zonal architecture supports \ac{adas} systems for level 2+ autonomous driving, such as the Full Self-Driving (Supervised) that is then sold to end-users in a subscription manner\footnote{Details at \myhref{https://www.tesla.com/support/full-self-driving-subscriptions}{tesla.com/support/full-self-driving-subscriptions}.}.